taker-io/slate/source/includes/_taker_go_public_api_integration_gide_for_stand_alone_clients.md

-# TAKER GO Integration guide Public API for Standalone clients
+# TakerGo Integration guide Public API for Standalone clients

-## 1 - TAKER GO Integration guide Public API for Standalone clients Introduction
+## 1 - TakerGo Integration guide Public API for Standalone clients Introduction

 The Public API is a tool that allows to integrate with TakerGo service and helps make fooddelivery a fast and comfy for restaurants and end users.
 The diagram of communicationTakerGo with the restaurant which is not Taker client shown below.